Sexual Orientation Discrimination

 Prior to the decision, the U.S. Equal Employment Opportunity Commission enforced Title VII to include discrimination against LGBTQ employees, but the enforcement was subject to change by administrations or courts with different interpretations of the law.

 There are also broader and more explicit protections for LGBTQ employees available under state law and in some municipalities like cities and counties, and many private employers have created their own LGBTQ anti-discrimination policies.

 Read through the articles in this section for more information on sexual orientation discrimination and keep checking back as this area of law continues to unfold.

 Fighting Sexual Orientation Discrimination on the Job

-In addition to having grounds for a lawsuit if the contract bars discrimination on the basis of sexual orientation or gender identity.
-Other causes of action that may arise from sexual orientation discrimination include negligent or intentional infliction of emotional distress, assault, battery, invasion of privacy, and defamation.
+In addition to having grounds for a civil rights lawsuit on the basis of sex discrimination, other causes of action that may arise from sexual orientation discrimination include negligent or intentional infliction of emotional distress, assault, battery, invasion of privacy, and defamation.

 Laws for the protection of the LGBTQ community are rapidly changing.
 The Supreme Court, federal government, and an increasing number of states have indicated that they view sexual orientation and gender identity as a constitutionally protected matter of individual privacy rights.